vsem-azamat/applifting-python-sdk/README.md

     asyncio.run(main())
 ```

-For detailed, runnable scripts, including a synchronous example, see the `examples/` directory.
+For detailed, runnable scripts, including a synchronous example and examples of using different HTTP backends, see the `examples/` directory.

 ### 3. Using the CLI